-The United Kingdom has been reviewed by CRC (2016), CRPD (2017) and CAT (2019) with all Committees recognising IGM in the UK as constituting a harmful practice, cruel, inhuman or degrading treatment, and a violation of integrity.
+The United Kingdom has been reviewed by CRC (2016, 2023), CRPD (2017) and CAT (2019) with all Committees recognising IGM in the UK as constituting a harmful practice, cruel, inhuman or degrading treatment, and a violation of integrity.

 Nonetheless, the UK fails to recognise the serious nature of the violations constituted by IGM practices, and fails to undertake effective measures, including legislation, to protect intersex children from the daily mutilations, amounting to 2,900 incidents annually in England alone.
-This is also evident in the State Party Report.

-This NGO Report demonstrates that the current harmful medical practice on intersex persons in the UK - advocated, facilitated and paid for by the State party - constitute serious breaches of the UK's obligations under the Convention.
+This NGO Report demonstrates that the current harmful medical practice on intersex persons in the UK - advocated, facilitated and paid for by the State party - constitute serious breaches of the UK's obligations under the Covenant.